What is the Commercial Sexual Exploitation of Children (CSEC)?

 The Commercial Sexual Exploitation of Children (CSEC) is a fundamental violation of children’s rights.
 Such exploitation has existed throughout history, yet it is only in recent decades that the scale of these crimes has been brought to the attention of governments and the public.
 CSEC comprises sexual abuse where remuneration in cash or kind is made to the child or a third person(s).
 The child is treated as a sexual and commercial object.

 How many children are victims of commercial sexual exploitation?

 Unfortunately, this is difficult to quantify.
-The International Labour Organisation (ILO) estimates that of the child victims of forced labour worldwide as many as one million of these children are victims of sexual exploitation.
+The International Labour Organization (ILO) estimates that of the child victims of forced labour worldwide as many as one million of these children are victims of sexual exploitation.
 Human trafficking as an illegal industry is thought to generate billions of US dollars overall and it is believed that nearly 60% of all trafficking worldwide is for sexual exploitation, with over 20% of the victims being children.
 However, due to its clandestine nature and the lack of uniform and disaggregated data, making accurate calculations on the scale of sexual exploitation of children can be difficult and misleading.
-The evidence which does exist however suggests that the number of children who are victimised is increasing.
+The evidence which does exist, however, suggests that the number of children who are victimised is increasing.
 The need for greater and more meaningful data is something which ECPAT strongly advocates for.

 What makes children vulnerable to commercial sexual exploitation?